Sofia Richie Shows Off Her Incredible Curves During Date Night With Scott Disick

 Sofia completed her look with a bracelet on her wrist, a dainty chain around her neck, and a pair of dark sunglasses on her face.

-Richie wore her blonde hair parted down the middle and styled in natural-looking waves that fall over her shoulders and down her back.
+Richie wore her blonde hair parted down the middle and styled in natural-looking waves that fell over her shoulders and down her back.

-Meanwhile, Scott looked ready for summer in a pair of navy blue shorts, and a blue plaid long-sleeved button up.
+Meanwhile, Scott looked ready for summer in a pair of navy blue shorts and a blue plaid long-sleeved button-up shirt.
 He wore matching blue slip-on sneakers, and finished off his ensemble with a gold watch and a pair of trendy sunglasses.
 He also carried his phone in his hand as he strolled alongside his girlfriend.

-As previously reported by The Inquisitr, Sofia Richie and Scott Disick’s relationship is going really well as they come up on their 2-year dating anniversary.
-However, the couple are in no rush to get married or start a family together, especially since Richie is still so young.
+As previously reported by The Inquisitr, Sofia Richie and Scott Disick’s relationship is going really well as they come up on their two-year dating anniversary.
+However, the couple is in no rush to get married or start a family together, especially since Richie is still so young.

 “Scott and Sofia are enjoying being in love and creating a strong, healthy, and awesome relationship.
 There’s no rush to reach the milestones of marriage and having kids,” an insider told Hollywood Life.